Now that my kids are off to college, what’s this empty nester dad to do?

 Former first lady Michelle Obama recently discussed how she was using therapy to transition to a new phase of life after having “launched” her daughters.
 Celebrity chef Gordon Ramsay admitted that he was so sad when his son went off to university that he went into his son’s bedroom and put on a pair of his underwear.

 Ramsay’s heartfelt honesty also shatters a myth about empty nesting that it’s only moms who are emotional when the children leave.
-The British author Celia Dodd, who recently updated her 2011 book, “The Empty Nest: How to Survive and Stay Close to Your Adult Child,” told me that dads often seem to be coping fine with the transition but might be struggling the most.
+The British author Celia Dodd, who recently updated her 2011 book, “The Empty Nest: Your changing family, your new direction,” told me that dads often seem to be coping fine with the transition but might be struggling the most.

 “I thought my husband was just being a heartless bastard,” she recalled of the time her eldest son left home.
 “He was going, ‘It’s great, they’ll have a great time.’
 Whereas in fact he was feeling just as sad as I did.
 I think a lot of men feel there’s not space for them to talk about how they feel, because they’re supporting their partner and they’re supporting the kids.”